-Daily Unoffered ICAP DemandResource = Available ICAP Position - Offered ICAP
+Daily Unoffered ICAP DemandResource = Available ICAP Position - Offered ICAP decreases/increases of RPM Resource Commitments due to the specification of replacement resources.

 A party's Available ICAP Position for a specific demand resource is equal to the minimum Daily Available ICAP for such demand resource during the Delivery Year.